|

 I

-that you consult the links above before
+recommend that you consult the links above

-proceeding with the reading of
+before proceeding with the reading of this

-to those designs.
+those designs.

 FEATURES

-reading and thinking, I came up with this
+So after reading and thinking, I

-antenna has the following characteristics:
+following characteristics:

-- I use a
+- I use a 3/4-inch CPVC

-opposed to wood,
+wood,

-- I use
+- I use 1/8-inch brass rods

-1/8-inch brass rods for the elements; they
+for the elements; they are commonly

-hardware stores and are stiffer than
+available in hardware stores and are stiffer

-aluminium rods or copper wiring of
+than aluminium rods or copper wiring of the

-the same diameter,
+same diameter,

-- I feed
+- I feed the driven elements

-the driven elements with the "semi-folded
+with the "semi-folded dipole" approach,

-simplify mechanical construction and
+which simplify mechanical construction and

 impedance matching,

-- I fit a
+- I fit a Microduplexer inside

-Microduplexer inside the boom,
+the boom,

-- I use
+- I use RG-174 coaxial cable,

-- I conceal
+- I conceal the coaxial cable

-the coaxial cable inside the boom,
+inside the boom,

-- I make
+- I make the VHF elements

-makes the antenna much
+easily disassembled, which makes the antenna

-smaller for travelling or storage purposes.
+much smaller for travelling or storage

-performance should match or surpass the Arrow antenna.
+match or surpass the Arrow

-gain-optimized spacing as
+elements with gain-optimized spacing as

 opposed to 7 elements with equal spacing for

 the Arrow.
-This makes my
+This makes my antenna shorter by

-antenna shorter by 6 inches.
-The antenna is
+6 inches.
+The antenna is lightweight, only

-lightweight, only 19 ounces
+19 ounces (550g).

 Have you

-working on this evening project and spending
+antenna?
+How about working on this evening

-only 1/3 the cost?
+project and spending only 1/3 the cost?

 CONSTRUCTION